ericgreenscope/ai-factsheet-summary/QUICKSTART.md

 - Verify bucket "factsheets" exists in Supabase Storage

 **"OpenAI API error":**
-- Verify your OPENAI_API_KEY is correct
+- Verify your GEMINI_API_KEY is correct
 - Check you have available credits

 ### Frontend Issues